No Match Found

 In contrast to the EU ETS, the CBAM certificates cannot be traded through a system of auctions, nor will the CBAM establish quantitative limits to import, so as to ensure that trade flows are not restricted.
 Moreover, while the EU ETS applies to installations based in the Union, the CBAM should be applied to goods imported into the customs territory of the Union.

-The CBAM shall apply to goods originating in countries outside the CBAM territory (i.e. EU Member States, Iceland, Norway, Liechtenstein and Switzerland as well as a number of small territories /exclaves such as Büsingen, Heligoland, Livigno, Ceuta, Melilla).
+The CBAM applies to goods originating in countries outside the CBAM territory (i.e. EU Member States, Iceland, Norway, Liechtenstein and Switzerland as well as a number of small territories /exclaves such as Büsingen, Heligoland, Livigno, Ceuta, Melilla).
 In this respect, the non-preferential rules of origin from EU customs legislation determine whether or not the goods originate in a third country.
-In short, this means that goods obtain the origin of the country where they are wholly obtained, but goods for which the production involves more than one country or territory, shall be deemed to originate in the country or territory where they underwent their last, substantial stage of manufacture.
+In short, this means that goods obtain the origin of the country where they are wholly obtained, or in case the production involves more than one country, originate in the country where they underwent their last, substantial stage of manufacturing.

-The CBAM shall apply to goods that are considered to have a high risk of carbon leakage and carbon emissions.
-Per the current proposed CBAM regulation these are electricity, fertilisers, cement, aluminium, iron and steel.
-These goods are further specified in sub-categories with the relevant CN codes (commodity codes) as used within the Customs Code.
-The CN codes not only concern base materials but also a number of predefined semi-finished goods (e.g. railways, cans, pipes, structures of prefabricated buildings, tanks, containers, rack rails, aluminium foil, aluminium plates, etc.).
+The CBAM applies to goods that are considered to have a high risk of carbon leakage and carbon emissions.
+Per the CBAM regulation these are iron and steel, cement, fertilisers, aluminium, electricity and hydrogen, some precursors and a limited number of downstream products.
+These goods are further specified in sub-categories with corresponding CN codes (commodity codes) as used within the Customs Tariff.
+The CN codes not only refer to raw materials but also to certain semi-finished goods (e.g. railways, cans, pipes, structures of prefabricated buildings, tanks, containers, rack rails, aluminium foil, aluminium plates, etc.).
 Other non-predefined semi-finished goods and finished goods are not yet in scope.
 The European Commission has the powers to broaden the goods in scope and to expand/limit the countries in scope.

 The CBAM Regulation takes into account the customs processes inward and outward processing.
-In case a product is produced in the EU by using the customs procedure inward processing and this production process uses goods that are in scope of the CBAM, a CBAM levy will be applicable upon importation of the finished product for the emissions that are embedded in these goods.
-This is also in case when the processed product itself is not in scope for the CBAM.
+In case a product is produced in the EU applying the suspension regime inward processing and this production process uses goods that are in scope of the CBAM, a CBAM levy will be applicable if after production the final product will be imported into the EU by filling an import declaration for free circulation.
+In line with the inward processing regime the CBAM will take the raw material going into the production as a basis.
+So also in case the processed product itself is not in scope for the CBAM, the raw material entering the process may and that will be monitored upon importation.

 In case the customs procedure outward processing is used and the processed product that returns to the EU is in scope for the CBAM, the CBAM only applies for the emissions of the processing operation in the third country.

 By 31 May of each year, each authorised declarant shall submit a declaration (‘CBAM declaration’), for the calendar year preceding the declaration, to the competent authority.
+This will be on 31 May 2027 for the first time for the year 2026.
 The CBAM declaration shall contain:

 At this same date the authorised declarant needs to surrender a number of CBAM certificates to the competent authority that corresponds to the embedded emissions.
 The authorised declarant shall ensure that the required number of CBAM certificates is available on its account in the national registry.
 If this is not the case, the competent authority will request the surrender of the missing CBAM certificates within one month.